Marit Øiseth

-Born Marit Hemstad in Nord-Odal, a municipality in Norway's southeastern county of Hedmark.
+She was born in Nord-Odal Municipality in Hedmark county in southeastern Norway.
 She never participated in the Summer Olympics, but finished fourth at the 1946 European Championships at Bislett stadion in a personal best time for the 200m of 25.7 seconds.
 This remained her career best time.
 She never became Norwegian champion, but women were not included in the Norwegian championships before 1947.

 She attained the opportunity to represent her country when the Norwegian capital served as the host city for that year's Winter Olympics.
 She ultimately finished seventh in the 10 km event.

-Marit Øiseth died in her hometown of Nord-Odall twelve weeks before her 43rd birthday.
+Marit Øiseth died in her home in Nord-Odal Municipality twelve weeks before her 43rd birthday.